Leiningen, a project by Phil Hagelberg , has become one of the most contributed to Clojure projects, and also one of the most used.

 You’ll also get a lot out of joining (and searching) the Leiningen mailing list and asking questions in the #leiningen and/or #clojure IRC channels on FreeNode.

 Seriously, if you haven’t visited the IRC channels, do that as soon as possible!
 Also, running…

 1 lein help

 …gives you an idea of all the things that are possible with the base distribution of Leiningen, and a growing plugin ecosystem has been springing up to support various users’ build, distribution, testing, and other needs.

 Further, there are many opportunities to jump into the Leiningen code itself and make improvements.
-Phil has posted several lists of low-hanging fruit as well as a project todo list, which are great for people looking to get into doing open-source software in Clojure.
+Phil frequently tags issues as suitable for newbies to jump in, which is great for people looking to get into doing open-source software in Clojure.